What is Coaching, Anyway?

 With so many demands on my time, I'm struggling to set priorities and get things done.

 I need help creating effective job application materials and preparing for job interviews.

-My congregation expects me to handle certain responsibilities (e.g., managing a budget, supervising staff) for which I have minimal formal training.
+My congregation expects me to handle responsibilities (e.g., managing a budget, supervising staff) for which I have minimal formal training.

 I'm not sure how to negotiate my salary and compensation package.

-My spouse isn't on board with my wish to make a job change.
+My partner isn't on board with my wish to make a job change.

 Anything that is important to you is a worthwhile topic for a coaching session.

 In a word: No. I maintain the highest ethical standards of the coaching profession.
 What we discuss in our coaching sessions stays with me.